ngfk/yaml-import-loader/README.md

 ### Root imports

-If you set the `importRoot` option to `true`, the yaml-import-loader will allow you to import files at the root level.
+If you set the `importRoot` option to `true`, the yaml-import-loader will allow you to import multiple files at the root level.
 This will insert the file contents at the import location.

 ```yaml
 !import ./root-import1.yml